Cosmic string gravitational wave backgrounds at LISA: I. Signal survey, template reconstruction, and model comparison: Introduction

 \item {\it Impact of astrophysical foregrounds}.
 How will astrophysical backgrounds affect the above points ?
 In order to address this relevant aspect, we will re-consider our analysis of points $I), II), III)$, but in the presence of expected astrophysical foregrounds.

 \end{enumerate}

 Addressing all these points constitutes an ambitious program for quantifying LISA's ability to measure a GWB signal from a cosmic string network.
 We plan to present the completion of these goals in a series of papers, in which we will progressively incorporate more complexity.
 The present paper is thus intended only as the first one in the series, in which we address points {\it I)}, {\it II)} and {\it III)} in the absence of astrophysical foregrounds, i.e.~ignoring yet point {\it IV)}.
 We highlight that for Nambu-Goto's conventional templates, points {\it I)} \& {\it II)} have been already addressed by the LISA collaboration~\cite{Blanco-Pillado:2024aca}, both in the absence and presence of foregrounds.
 In this first paper we re-evaluate points {\it I)} \& {\it II)} for conventional templates in the absence of foregrounds, using SBI methods instead, so we can compare techniques as a starting point.
 Most relevantly, in this paper we extend the analysis of points {\it I)} \& {\it II)} to beyond conventional templates, which constitute a much larger pool of cases than the conventional templates, with higher parameter complexity dependencies in most cases.
 Furthermore, here we also include a model comparison analysis, i.e.~point {\it III)}, for both conventional and non-conventional templates, yet in the absence of foregrounds.
 Actually, points {\it I)}-{\it II)} for non-conventional templates, and point {\it III)} for either conventional or non-conventional cases, require a scan over a broad range of parameter spaces, which is only made feasible precisely because of the use of SBI techniques.
 Figure~\ref{fig:template_summary} and Table~\ref{tab:summary_templates_beyond} indicate all templates, both conventional and non-conventional, that constitute our catalog of cosmic-string GWB signals.
+All templates in the present work are calculated with Nambu-Goto string frameworks.
+VOS and BOS templates assume that all three ingredients (loop number density, loop's properties, and cosmic history) are conventional.
+Except for the LRS template, which relies on its own framework, all beyond-conventional templates are based on the VOS framework, with one of the three ingredients altered.
+Note that one can always modify these ingredients in any calculation framework if they are allowed to be changed.